-In the event of a suicide within a medical school, it is critical to have a plan of action already in place.
+In the event of a suicide within a physician residency or fellowship program, it is critical to have a plan of action already in place.
 This toolkit gives you a foundation for doing so.
 First and foremost, we encourage you to assemble a Crisis Response Team (pg.
-6), and have provided a suggested Crisis Response Communication Plan (pg.
+6), and have provided a Crisis ResponseCommunication Plan (pg.
 7).